ubccr/xdmod-supremm/docs/supremm-bootstrap.md

 The administrator internal dashboard has a 'SUPReMM Dataflow' tab that shows the data flow information for each configured resource.
 The internal dashboard is available using the "Dashboard" button on the top toolbar in the XDMoD UI for user accounts that have the 'Manager' role.
-An example of the dataflow diagram is shown in Figure 1. below. **Note The admin dashboard currently only displays information for resources configured with PCP.**{:.note}
+An example of the dataflow diagram is shown in Figure 1. below. **Note: The admin dashboard currently only displays information for resources configured with PCP.**{:.note}

 <img src="{{ site.baseurl }}/assets/images/internal_dashboard.png" width="623" height="360" alt="Example screenshot of the dataflow diagram in XDMoD internal dashboard" />